2.1: Notice and Wonder: Paper Towels by the Case (5 minutes)

 - The amount of milk is proportional to the amount of chocolate syrup.

 We could multiply any value in the chocolate syrup column by \(\frac14\) to get the value in the milk column.
-We might call \(\frac14\) a unit rate, because \(\frac14\) cups of milk are needed for 1 tablespoon of chocolate syrup.
+We might call \(\frac14\) a unit rate, because \(\frac14\) cup of milk is needed for 1 tablespoon of chocolate syrup.
 We also say that \(\frac14\) is the constant of proportionality for this relationship.
 It tells us how many cups of milk we would need to mix with 1 tablespoon of chocolate syrup.